Rare, Dangerous Tick Disease in MassachusettsPosted by Mosquito Squad

 - With no treatment or vaccine available, it is essential to see a doctor immediately if you suspect Powassan Virus is making you ill.

 Back in 2016, the Cape Cod Chronicle reported tick testing from deer ticks across Cape Cod that showed rampant carrying of the Powassan virus.
 While Powassan Virus in humans is much less common than Lyme, the concerns are greater for a number of reasons.
 First of all, the 10% mortality rate for Powassan is much higher than Lyme’s less than 1% mortality rate.
 Also, when it comes to Powassan virus, a tick can infect you immediately upon biting.
 This fact makes the end of day tick checks much less effective for lowering your risk for Powassan virus, whereas with Lyme if you remove ticks each day, you are less likely to have transmitted the bacteria.

 Top doctors and scientists implore Massachusetts residents to be vigilant in their tick control measures.

 The best way to reduce the likelihood of getting a tick-borne illness, like Powassan Virus or Lyme disease, is with personal tick protection when you are outdoors away from home.
-If you visit the beach, hike in the woods, or attend an outdoor party, use spray or spray-treated clothing: DEET, picaridin, IR3535, Oil of Lemon Eucalyptus (OLE), or other EPA-approved repellents are widely available.
-Further protect yourself at home with Mosquito Squad’s mosquito barrier protection spray, which also helps to reduce the number of ticks on your property.
-Our tick treatment spray begins working on contact and continues working for up to three weeks with a time-released, encapsulated tick control formula.
+If you visit the beach, hike in the woods, or attend an outdoor party, use mist or mist-treated clothing: DEET, picaridin, IR3535, Oil of Lemon Eucalyptus (OLE), or other EPA-approved repellents are widely available.
+Further protect yourself at home with Mosquito Squad’s mosquito barrier protection mist, which also helps to reduce the number of ticks on your property.
+Our tick treatment mist begins working on contact and continues working for up to three weeks with a time-released, encapsulated tick control formula.
 What’s more, Mosquito Squad’s tick tube program will extend your protective measures through the fall and winter – for year-round tick control!